Bat Removal Safety Harbor

 Bat Exclusion

-The best way of removing bats from your home is to seal off all possible entrances.
+The best method of bat removal is to close off the entry point they are using to get into your house.
 This is called exclusion.
-It is done by sealing all holes or openings that are bigger than an inch.
+This is accomplished by sealing any holes or openings larger than one inch.
 Attics, chimneys, roofs are the most common entry points to bats.
-After the exclusion process, you can use a one-way door to allow the bats to leave but not get back in.
-Once they are gone, you need to permanently seal off all possible entry points so other animals cannot access your home.
+You can allow bats to exit your home but not return.
+Once gone, you must seal all potential entrance points permanently to prevent other animals from entering your home.

 These entry points may include chimneys, vents, gaps under garage doors or beneath eaves, even holes as tiny as a half-inch.
 After these areas have been identified by our bat specialist, we will take steps for sealing them off to prevent other bats from entering your home.